GTLugo/foxy_cpp/README.md

-# Foxy Framework (C++)
+# Introduction
- Experimental C++ app framework.
+Foxy Framework is an experimental C++ app framework.
 This is WIP still and not anywhere near completion yet; hence, the "experimental" tag.

+The goal of this API is **not** performance, but rather ease of use.
+I am **not** a high-performance C++ software developer, I am simply a broke college student.

 # Requirements
 Built with C++23, MSVC 19.34, CMake 3.24, and Visual Studio 2022 generator.